NeuroBench/neurobench/README.rst

 A harness for running evaluations on
 `NeuroBench <https://neurobench.ai>`__ algorithm benchmarks.

-This framework is in a beta state and is still under active development.
-Currently, only pytorch-based models and frameworks are supported.
-Extension of the harness to cover system track benchmarks in the future is planned.

 NeuroBench is a community-driven project, and we welcome further development from the community.
 If you are interested in developing extensions to features, programming frameworks, or metrics and tasks,